Polyolefin: Polyethylene and polypropylene

-Industrial polyolefins

-Most polyolefin are made by treating the monomer with metal-containing catalysts.
-The reaction is highly exothermic.
+Within the realm of polypropylene, variations involve the tacticity (stereochemistry or connectivity) of the individual propylene subunits.
+The methyl branch groups on a polypropylene polymer are not long enough to make typical commercial polypropylene more flexible than polyethylene.

+Production

-Traditionally, Ziegler–Natta catalysts are used.
+The polymerization of ethylene and propylene is highly exothermic but still requires catalysts.
+For polyethylene, Ziegler–Natta catalysts are often used.
 Named after the Nobel laureates Karl Ziegler and Giulio Natta, these catalysts are prepared by treating titanium chlorides with organoaluminium compounds, such as triethylaluminium.
-In some cases, the catalyst is insoluble and is used as a slurry.
-In the case of polyethylene, chromium-containing Phillips catalysts are used often.
-Kaminsky catalysts are yet another family of catalysts that are amenable to systematic changes to modify the tacticity of the polymer, especially applicable to polypropylene.
+In some cases, the catalyst is used as a slurry.
+Chromium-containing Phillips catalysts are used also.
+When applied to the polymerization of ethylene, these catalysts produce high density polyethylene (HDPE) and linear (vs branched) low density polyethylene (LLDPE).
+Kaminsky catalysts represent a related family of catalysts but are homogeneous (soluble in reaction medium).
+Because all catalytic centers are identical ("single site"), Kaminsky catalysts are particularly amenable to systematic changes to modify the tacticity of the polymer, especially applicable to polypropylene.

+Branched forms of polyethylene, so-called low density polyethylene (LDPE), are produced by free-radical-catalysis.
+The reaction is conducted at high temperatures (>200 °C) and high pressures.
+A suitable initiator is azobisisobutyronitrile (AIBN), which breaks down to give alkyl radicals.